bijubayarea/argocd-k8s-aws-route53-external-dns-ingress-tls/README.md

 ## Conclusion

 In this guide, you set up an Nginx Ingress to load balance and route external requests to backend Services inside of your Kubernetes cluster.
-You also secured the Ingress by installing the cert-manager certificate provisioner and setting up a Let’s Encrypt certificate for two host paths.
+You also secured the Ingress by installing the cert-manager certificate provisioner and setting up a Let’s Encrypt certificate for three host paths(echo1, echo2 & website)

 External DNS also takes cares of picking up any new hostnames from new Ingress and update A record of hostname in Route53 with new hostnames